bufbuild/docs.buf.build/docs/generate/usage.md

 ```

 You can also run `buf generate` on a module by specifying the filepath to the
-directory containing the `buf.yaml`.
-For example, if you have a `buf.yaml` in
+directory containing the proto root.
+For example if your protos are in directory
-directory foo, you can generate using:
+`foo`:

 ```sh
 $ buf generate foo